 Recognizing and proving working time fraud

-The consequences for working time fraud generally depend on the intention.
-In the case of small private excursions, an equally small reminder to refrain from doing so in future is sufficient.
-However, if it is clear that the company is being deliberately harmed, the penalty may be a warning or even termination without notice.
+The consequences for working time fraud usually depend on the intention.
+In the case of minor private excursions, an equally minor warning to refrain from doing so in future is sufficient.
+However, if it is clear that the company is being deliberately harmed, the penalty may be a warning or even immediate dismissal.

-For example, dismissal without notice is often the only sensible step for an employee who puts a lot of energy and effort into working time fraud.
+For example, if an employee puts a lot of energy and effort into working time fraud, dismissal without notice is often the only sensible step.
 A basis of trust can then hardly be created.
-This would apply to an employee who deliberately manipulates working time recording systems in order to gain more recorded working time for himself.
+This would apply to an employee who deliberately manipulates working time recording systems in order to extract more recorded working time for themselves.

 With modern working time recording methods, working time fraud is still possible, but the effort involved is greater and the intention is therefore more clearly recognizable.